 Ergonomics is the science of work.
 Derived from the Greek words ergon (work) and nomos (laws).

-The official International Ergonomics Association (IEA) definition of ergonomics is as follows: “Ergonomics is the scientific discipline concerned with the understanding of interactions among humans and other elements of a system, and the profession that applies theory, principles, data and methods to design in order to optimize human well-being and overall system performance.
+The official International Ergonomics Association (IEA) definition of ergonomics (or human factors) is as follows: “Ergonomics (or Human Factors) is the scientific discipline concerned with the understanding of interactions among humans and other elements of a system, and the profession that applies theory, principles, data and methods to design in order to optimise human well-being and overall system performance.

-Ergonomists contribute to the design and evaluation of tasks, jobs, products, environments and systems in order to make them compatible with the needs, abilities and limitations of people".
+Ergonomists (or Human Factors Specialists) contribute to the design and evaluation of tasks, jobs, products, environments and systems in order to make them compatible with the needs, abilities and limitations of people.
 Taken from http://iea.cc/

-Ergonomics has a number of domains of specialisation.
-These include the following broad areas: physical, cognitive and organisational ergonomics.
-Practicing Ergonomists are likely to come from a number of diverse areas, but all will be concerned with the assessment of people in their working environments.
-Ergonomics in Industrially Developing Countries (IDCs) is a major focus for ESSA as we work at growing the discipline in Africa.
+Practicing Ergonomists (or Human Factors Specialists) are likely to come from a number of diverse areas, but all will be concerned with the assessment of people in their working environments.
+Ergonomics (or Human Factors) in Industrially Developing Countries (IDCs) is a major focus for ESSA as we work at growing the discipline in Africa.

 Ergonomics (or Human Factors) has a number of domains of specialisation.
 These include the following broad areas: physical, cognitive and organisational ergomonics.